michaelnordmeyer/michaelnordmeyer.github.io/_posts/2008-02-26-barcamp-hannover-2008.md

   * Creating a start-up: Do’s and Don’ts
   * Search engine optimization

 Because about all people were native German speakers the sessions have been in German as well.
-If you speak German and are interested in some impressions of this [BarCamp](https://en.wikipedia.org/wiki/BarCamp) tune in to [mogulus](https://original.livestream.com/barcamphannover) (the introduction of attendees live streamed video recorded with notebook webcams) or <del>qik</del> (live streamed video recorded on mobiles right at the beginning of the after party, not available anymore).
+If you speak German and are interested in some impressions of this [BarCamp](https://en.wikipedia.org/wiki/BarCamp) tune in to [mogulus](https://original.livestream.com/barcamphannover) (the introduction of attendees live streamed video recorded with notebook webcams) or ~~qik~~ (live streamed video recorded on mobiles right at the beginning of the after party, not available anymore).

 I’m looking forward to the following [BarCamps in Germany and Europe this year](http://barcamp.org/).